JLCHEN0115/spatial/README.md

 # Spatial Statistics

-***For analysis about tourism and economic development with spatial economics/ econometrics, the paper [Tourism and Economic Development: Evidence from Mexico’s Coastline](https://www.aeaweb.org/articles?id=10.1257/aer.20161434) by Benjamin Faber and Cecile Gaubert should be a great one (in my personal opinion.)***
+***For analysis about tourism and economic development with spatial economics/ econometrics (also the spillover effects), the paper [Tourism and Economic Development: Evidence from Mexico’s Coastline](https://www.aeaweb.org/articles?id=10.1257/aer.20161434) by Benjamin Faber and Cecile Gaubert should be a great one (in my personal opinion.)***

 > This repository is mainly base on [the lecture notes by Grant McDermott](https://github.com/uo-ec607) as well as the book [Spatio-Temporal Statistics with R](https://spacetimewithr.org/) by  Christopher, Andrew and Noel.
-Please see the original sources for lisence.
+Please see the original sources for lisenses.

 ## Three Goals for Spatio-temporal Statistical Modelling